onweb3/ShibaVille/README.md

 2. **Ville Management**

    - **Ville NFT**: This NFT represents the player’s ville, including level, rank, unique name, and dynamic attributes.
-   - **Building NFTs**: Each building is represented as an NFT with unique traits that impact resource production and strategy.
+   - **Building NFTs**: Each building is represented as an NFT, it can be upgraded with unique traits that impact resource production and strategy.
    - **Placement**: Players strategically place buildings in their ville, influencing resource management and gameplay strategy.
-   - **Shares**: Manages ville shares as token that can be transfered to other wallets.
+   - **Shares**: Ville shares as token represent 20% of the ville income that can be transfered to other wallets.

 3. **Resource Management**

-   - **Multi-Token Contract**: Manages in-game resources such as wood, iron, stone, and gold.
+   - **Multi-Token Contract**: Manages in-game resources such as food, basic building materials, minerals, gases , and technology.
+   - **SVGold Contract**: ERC20 token (SVGOLD) minted and used by the player for upgrades and minting heavy war units.
    - **Resource Generation**: Buildings produce resources over time, influenced by their traits and positioning.
-   - **Minting and Burning**: Resources are minted for new buildings and burned when buildings are placed or upgraded.
+   - **Minting and Burning**: Resources are minted when buildings are staked and burned when new buildings created or upgraded.

 4. **Army and Warfare**